 A Answers (3)

 Mehmet Oz, MD, Cardiology, answeredThe drugs you take to lower your blood pressure may earn you lower marks in the bedroom, by leading to a bout of erectile dysfunction (ED), or the inability to get or maintain an erection during sex.
 High blood pressure medications such as beta blockers and diuretics do their life-saving job by lessening blood flow to your vital organs—and that includes down under.
 Less blood flow means no erection.
 The good news for guys is that not all high blood pressure medication cause ED.
 Talk with your doctor about switching to the ones that don't.

-Howard LeWine, Internal Medicine, answeredIt is possible that one of your blood pressure drugs is making it more difficult to maintain an erection (erectile dysfunction).
+Howard LeWine, MD, Internal Medicine, answeredIt is possible that one of your blood pressure drugs is making it more difficult to maintain an erection (erectile dysfunction).
 But this is a fairly common problem, especially as you get older.
 Up to 20% of men ages 50 to 59 report the problem.
 As do 35% of men ages 70 to 75.
 So your blood pressure pills may not be the reason.

 According to a study of men with mild hypertension, most blood pressure medicines do not cause erectile dysfunction.
 That said, there are some that seem more likely than others to affect sexual function.
 They include: